 \subsection{Real-world Experiments}

-We adopt the \texttt{shuttle} and \texttt{magic telescope} datasets from the UCI machine learning repository \cite{Dua:2019}, and construct the experiments following a widely used protocol in previous works \cite{li2010contextual,zhang2020neural,zhou2020neural}.
+We adopt the \texttt{shuttle} and \texttt{magic telescope} datasets from the UCI machine learning repository \citep{Dua:2019} and construct the experiments following a widely used protocol in previous works \citep{li2010contextual,zhang2020neural,zhou2020neural}.
 A $K$-class classification problem can be converted into a $K$-armed contextual bandit problem.
-In every iteration, an input $\mathbf{x}$ is randomly drawn from the dataset and is then used to construct $K$ context feature vectors: $\mathbf{x}_1=[\mathbf{x};\mathbf{0}_d;\ldots;\mathbf{0}_d],\mathbf{x}_2=[\mathbf{0}_d;\mathbf{x};\ldots;\mathbf{0}_d],\ldots,\mathbf{x}_K=[\mathbf{0}_d;\ldots;\mathbf{0}_d;\mathbf{x}]$, which correspond to the $K$ classes.
-The reward is $1$ if the arm with the correct class is pulled and $0$ otherwise.
-For fair comparisons, we use the same set of parameters of $\lambda=10$, $\nu_{TKN}=0.1$ and $\nu_{TK}=0.01$ for all methods.
-Fig.~\ref{fig:exp:real}a and b present the results for the two datasets (one hidden layer, $m=20$), which show that our FN-UCB with $N=2$ agents consistently outperform standard Neural UCB and Neural TS, and our performance also improves with the federation of more agents.
-Fig.~\ref{fig:exp:real}c shows the results for \texttt{shuttle} when diagonal approximation (Sec.~\ref{sec:fn_ucb}) is applied to the NNs (one hidden layer, $m=50$), in which the results are consistent with those in Fig.~\ref{fig:exp:real}a.\footnote{Since diagonalization increases the scale of the first term in $\text{UCB}^{a}_{t,i}$, we use a heuristic to rescale the values of this term for all contexts such that the max and min values (among all contexts) are $0$ and $1$ after rescaling.} Moreover, the regrets in Fig.~\ref{fig:exp:real}c are in general smaller than those in Fig.~\ref{fig:exp:real}a.
-This may suggest that in practice, a wider NN with diagonal approximation may be preferable to a narrower NN without diagonal approximation, since they not only improves the performance, but also reduces the computational and communication costs (Sec.~\ref{sec:fn_ucb}).
-Fig.~\ref{fig:exp:real}d plots the regrets of \texttt{shuttle} (with diagonal approximation) for different values of $D$, which shows that more frequent communications lead to better performances and are hence consistent with Fig.~\ref{fig:exp:synth}d.
-For completeness, we also compare with linear and kernelized contextual bandit algorithms (for the experiments in both Secs.~\ref{subsec:synthetic:experiments} and \ref{subsec:real:experiments}), and the results (Fig.~\ref{fig:exp:with:linear:kernel}, Appendix \ref{app:more:experimental:details}) show that they are outperformed by neural contextual bandit algorithms.
+In each iteration, an input $\mathbf{x}$ is randomly drawn from the dataset and is then used to construct $K$ context feature vectors $\mathbf{x}_1=[\mathbf{x};\mathbf{0}_d;\ldots;\mathbf{0}_d],\mathbf{x}_2=[\mathbf{0}_d;\mathbf{x};\ldots;\mathbf{0}_d],\ldots,\mathbf{x}_K=[\mathbf{0}_d;\ldots;\mathbf{0}_d;\mathbf{x}]$ which correspond to the $K$ classes.
+The reward is $1$ if the arm with the correct class is pulled, and $0$ otherwise.
+For fair comparisons, we use the same set of parameters of $\lambda=10$, $\nu_{TKN}=0.1$, and $\nu_{TK}=0.01$ for all methods.
+Figs.~\ref{fig:exp:real}a and~\ref{fig:exp:real}b present the results for the two datasets ($1$ hidden layer, $m=20$) and show that our \texttt{FN-UCB} with $N=2$ agents consistently outperforms standard Neural UCB and Neural TS, and its performance also improves with the federation of more agents.
+Fig.~\ref{fig:exp:real}c shows the results for \texttt{shuttle} when diagonal approximation (Sec.~\ref{subsec:comm:cost}) is applied to the NNs ($1$ hidden layer, $m=50$); the corresponding results are consistent with those in Fig.~\ref{fig:exp:real}a.\footnote{Since diagonalization increases the scale of the first term in $\text{UCB}^{a}_{t,i}$, we use a heuristic to rescale the values of this term for all contexts such that the max and min values (among all contexts) are $0$ and $1$ after rescaling.} Moreover, the regrets in Fig.~\ref{fig:exp:real}c are in general smaller than those in Fig.~\ref{fig:exp:real}a.
+This may suggest that in practice, a wider NN with diagonal approximation may be preferable to a narrower NN without diagonal approximation since it not only improves the performance but also reduces the computational and communication costs (Sec.~\ref{subsec:comm:cost}).
+Fig.~\ref{fig:exp:real}d plots the regrets of \texttt{shuttle} (with diagonal approximation) for different values of $D$ and shows that more frequent communications lead to better performances and are hence consistent with that in Fig.~\ref{fig:exp:synth}d.
+For completeness, we also compare their performance with that of linear and kernelized contextual bandit algorithms (for the experiments in both Secs.~\ref{subsec:synthetic:experiments} and \ref{subsec:real:experiments}), and the results (Fig.~\ref{fig:exp:with:linear:kernel}, App.~\ref{app:more:experimental:details}) show that they are outperformed by neural contextual bandit algorithms.